Michael A. Taylor Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in the league.
+- The Red Sox pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have a 4.42 team ERA that ranks 19th among all league pitching staffs.
+- The Red Sox's 4.39 team ERA ranks 19th across all MLB pitching staffs.

-- Paxton (2-1 with a 3.09 ERA and 44 strikeouts in 32 2/3 innings pitched) gets the start for the Red Sox, his seventh of the season.
+- Whitlock gets the start for the Red Sox, his eighth of the season.
+He is 4-2 with a 4.38 ERA and 33 strikeouts in 39 2/3 innings pitched.

-- In his most recent time out on Monday against the Colorado Rockies, the left-hander threw six innings, giving up no earned runs while surrendering four hits.
+- The right-hander last appeared on Wednesday against the Colorado Rockies, when he tossed seven innings, allowing two earned runs while giving up six hits.

-- The 34-year-old has an ERA of 3.09, with 12.4 strikeouts per nine innings, in six games this season.
-Opponents are batting .221 against him.
+- In seven games this season, the 27-year-old has put up a 4.38 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .277 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.